0MrError0/BufferOverflowGuide/README.md

 ***NOTE :- Make sure that You Trun Off Your Anitvirus and Windows defender***

-## step 1 :- Open Immunity Debugger in Administrator Mode and click on file >> open >> and select the brainpan.exe file! then click on the paly button so that the brainpan.exe is in running mode
+## Open Immunity Debugger in Administrator Mode and click on file >> open >> and select the brainpan.exe file! then click on the paly button so that the brainpan.exe is in running mode